ISO 27001 Risk Assessment & Management

 Why do organizations need to perform ISO 27001 risk assessment?

-ISO 27001 advocates for robust information security policies and procedures and risk assessment is a crucial part of this process.
-ISO 27001 risk assessment helps identify the current threats and vulnerabilities that can be exploited by malicious actors and compromise the safety of information assets.
-Based on the risk assessment, the organization can prioritize the implementation of security measures and ensure ongoing improvement.
+ISO 27001 advocates for robust information security policies and procedures, and risk assessment is a crucial part of this process.
+The purpose of ISO 27001 risk assessment is to help organizations identify the threats and vulnerabilities along with their severity and likelihood of occurrence so adequate measures can be taken against each of those threats.

 How to perform ISO 27001 risk assessment